JasonKrahn/marketingneeds/readme.md

 ## Things to do/try

 - Firm up the css for responsiveity and mobile.
-Example images squish in mobile safari
+Example images squish in mobile safari [X]
-- Build a way so that allopws file / print to print the completed chart with the chart background.
+- Build a way so that allows file / print to print the completed chart with the chart background.
+[X]

--  Right now if you print the chart dissapears and just the plotted points show
+### Testing Page as New Branch

+- For Alex to view graph in real time

 ## If I get the time

-- Edit chart for more clarity in writing
+- Edit copy-writing
-- Find a way to make the chart canvas responsive
+- Magically send results to user via a click of the button

-## Things to get done here...
+## Things to get done here

 - Reduce the questions in the quiz, make it so there are 4 categories with 4 questions to each.
   - Awareness
   - Engagement
   - Conversion
   - Retention